Getting Ready 2: 9 eCommerce marketing strategies for the festive season

 8. Promote your festive offers on other third-party sites or enter into a partnership with bloggers, Instagrammers, or YouTubers for external mentions.
 Influencer marketing can be a useful strategy if you can find and partner with the right influencer.
 Here’s a guide on influencer marketing, and how to go about choosing the right partner for your brand and product promotion.

-9. Retargeting customers who don't convert is necessary to bring in the stragglers and those who have abandoned their shopping carts.
+9. Retargeting is a must activity for your eCommerce marketing strategies.
+Customers who don't convert are necessary to bring in the stragglers and those who have abandoned their shopping carts.
 If they registered on your eCommerce website with their email or mobile number, you have an avenue for reaching out to them with reminders about items still in their carts, or markdowns or timed offers.

 Finally, once the festive season is over, it is time to do a post-season analysis to measure the success of your festive marketing campaigns.
 You must examine the data and collate the insights about which of your marketing strategies fanned the most buzz, got the most eyeballs, and landed the most conversions.